NexaAI/nexa-sdk/README.md

 ## Contact Us

-For launching partner, business inquiries, or any other questions, please schedule a call with us [here](https://nexa.ai/book-a-call).
+For model launching partner, business inquiries, or any other questions, please schedule a call with us [here](https://nexa.ai/book-a-call).